min69u/Reforestation/README.md

-## Atheism is a non-prophet organisation.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.